The Gambia v Mali

 Post update

 Attempt blocked.
-Yves Bissouma (Mali) right footed shot from outside the box is blocked.
-Assisted by Diadié Samassékou.
+Sulayman Marreh (Gambia) right footed shot from outside the box is blocked.

 Post update